GoogleDSC-AUL/Info-Session/README.md

 # Info-Session
-The slide for our info session.
+ Materails from our info session. <br>
+ Watch the session here: https://youtu.be/hEOEQK2BVeI